 - Organizational Transfers.
 As we continue to develop our organization, we may acquire, merge or partner with other organizations.
 In such transactions, (including in contemplation of such transactions, e.g., due diligence) user information may be among the transferred assets.
 If any of NVF’s assets are sold or transferred to a third party, customer information (including your email address) would likely be one of the transferred business assets.

 - Other Nonprofits.
-We may share, rent, exchange, or sell our mailing list to other nonprofit organizations as a way of raising extra money to support NVF, including so that those other nonprofits may send you promotional emails.
+We may share, rent, exchange, or sell our mailing lists to other nonprofit organizations so that those other nonprofits may send you promotional emails.
 Where required by applicable law, we will obtain your consent prior to doing so.
 Please see Section 7 below for more information about how to opt out of this sharing.

-- The laws in some jurisdictions require companies to tell you about the legal ground they rely on to use or disclose your personal data.
+The laws in some jurisdictions require companies to tell you about the basis for using or disclosing your personal data.
 To the extent those laws apply, our legal grounds for processing your personal data are as follows:

 - To Honor Our Contractual Commitments to You.
-Much of our processing of personal data is to meet our contractual obligations to our clients, or to take steps at clients’ request in anticipation of entering into a contract with them.
+Much of our processing of personal data is to meet our contractual obligations, or to take steps in anticipation of entering into a contract with them.

 - Legitimate Interests.
-In many cases, we handle personal data on the ground that it furthers our legitimate interests in commercial activities such as the following in ways that are not overridden by the interests or fundamental rights and freedoms of the affected individuals:o Customer service
+In many cases, we handle personal data because it furthers our legitimate interests in certain activities in ways that are not overridden by the interests or fundamental rights and freedoms of the affected individuals including the following:

-o Managing legal issues – we may also process personal data for the same legitimate interests of our clients and business partners.
+We may also process personal data for the same legitimate interests of our users and business partners.

 - Legal Compliance.
 We need to use and disclose personal data in certain ways to comply with our legal obligations.